Fair Traffic Laws

 No—The great majority of motorists drive safely at speeds significantly faster than posted speed limits.
 Voluntary compliance is almost nonexistent.

-BASIC “REASONABLE AND PRUDENT” STANDARD
+THE BASIC “REASONABLE AND PRUDENT” STANDARD

 THE STATE MAY SIDE-STEP THE “REASONABLE AND PRUDENT” STANDARD